 Perhaps most important is that VC allows handholding of the camera in extremely low light situations with still subjects (or permits motion blurring of subjects with sharp surroundings).
 Also valuable is that VC allows handholding in medium and low light levels when more depth of field is needed, allowing narrower aperture use without a tripod.
 When using a circular polarizer filter with narrow apertures (typical for landscapes and cityscapes), VC can be helpful even under direct sunlight.

-This VC implementation is nearly silent, with a low hum being audible only by an ear close to the lens.
-This VC system is well behaved, keeping the viewfinder image free of jumping and drifting issues.
+This VC implementation is nearly silent, with a low hum being audible only by an ear close to the lens, and well behaved, keeping the viewfinder image free of jumping and drifting issues.
 VC modestly improves the stability of the image in the viewfinder, aiding in optimal composition, which is an image quality factor.
 Providing a still subject to the camera's AF system is another VC benefit.

 VC can stabilize video recording, creating a more pleasant-to-watch result.